FraudBatman/CS-4308-Project/README.md

 - Jason Paek
 - Sam Perez

-(this is just alphabetical by last name don't kill meeee)

 ### Module 3 Deliverables (***Due September 22nd / 29th***):
 - Scanner Implementation of SCL
 - Definition of grammar of SCL